 The Downtown Achievement Awards present three chances to win: the Pinnacle Award, the Award of Excellence, and the Merit Award.

 Pinnacle Award: The Pinnacle Award represents the most creative and inspiring innovations in the industry.
-The submission far surpasses the juror criteria.
+The submission far surpasses the jury criteria.

-Award of Excellence: The Award of Excellence exceeds the juror criteria and denotes an excellent response to an industry challenge.
+Award of Excellence: The Award of Excellence exceeds the jury criteria and denotes an excellent response to an industry challenge.

-Certificate of Merit: The Certificate of Merit meets the juror criteria and is considered a standard best practice in the place management industry.
+Certificate of Merit: The Certificate of Merit meets the jury criteria and is considered a standard best practice in the place management industry.